SciML/GlobalSensitivity.jl/docs/src/index.md

 ## General Interface

-The general interface for calling a global sensitivity analysis is:
+The general interface for performing global sensitivity analysis using this package is:

 ```julia
 res = gsa(f, method, param_range; samples, batch=false)